-Here you will find details of published poems, awards, and competition successes.
 My debut collection Another life was published by Oversteps Books in November 2016.
 Indigo Dreams Publishing Ltd published a second collection Nothing serious, nothing dangerous in November 2019.
 My pamphlet A Stolen Hour was published by Grey Hen Press spring 2020.
+I hold a Northern Writers’ Award from New Writing North, 2020.

 Awards and competition successes

-- Received a Northern Writers’ Award 2020 from New Writing North, judged by poet Vahni Capildeo.
-I am using part of the cash award on mentoring to achieve publication of a current project.
+- Received a Northern Writers’ Award 2020 from New Writing North, judged by Vahni Capildeo.
+Andrew McMillan is now mentoring me to complete the manuscript.

 - Partial view of a loch was nominated for the Forward Prize for best single poem (2019).